vovopap/blog/_posts/2019-10-22-couchdb-challenges-building-offline-first-mobile-application.md

 Now, CouchDB calls our validation function every time a document is created or updated.
 The function checks if a) `username` and `name` are set, b) `reputation` is a number, c) `badges` is an array.
 Additionally, it also makes sure that `username` is never changed once the document is created.

 One last thing in this section.
-I have realized that it is a bad idea to think SQL-way when reasoning about NOSQL db.
+I have realized that it is a bad idea to think SQL-way when reasoning about NoSQL db.
 Forget the SQL concepts (tables, columns, foreign keys) and its best practices.
 Read CouchDB's [documentation](https://docs.couchdb.org/en/stable/index.html) and start new.

 {:#auth}
 ## 3. Authentication & Authorization

-CouchDB has a very good support for user authentication & authorization.
+CouchDB has very good support for user authentication & authorization.
 It has a special db named `_user` and special endpoints for signup, signin, logout, change password, etc. What troubled me, though, was document-level access control.

 Unfortunately, CouchDB as of writing this article has no support for document-level access control.
 The reason for such design decision is performance/scaling capabilities, which otherwise would be compromized.
 But, I believe there is some work/discussions happening on this issue and soon they will roll out this much needed feature.
 Read more [here](https://github.com/pouchdb/express-pouchdb/issues/262), [here](https://stackoverflow.com/questions/30295304/per-document-user-access-control-for-pouchdb-couchdb), and [here](https://news.ycombinator.com/item?id=14950060).